cretuluca/my-posix-shell/README.md

 This project is a custom shell implementation in C, which provides a simplistic command line interface.
 It provides both built-in commands and system utility commands.
 The inspiration for this project arose from my interest in the Linux Operating System and, therefore, the Unix command line.

 ## Building the Project
-To build the project, run the `build.sh` script:
+To build the project, run the `build.sh` script (ensure you have a C compiler, like `gcc`, installed):

 ```bash
 ./build.sh